Metropolitan Line Extension ('MLX'), formerly the 'Croxley Rail Link'

 Three Rivers District Council supports the Metropolitan Line Extension (formerly the Croxley Rail Link), which is the proposed extension of the London Underground Metropolitan line, from Croxley Station to Watford Junction.

-The scheme is being promoted by London Underground in partnership with Hertfordshire County Council and Network Rail.
-Three Rivers District Council and Watford Borough Council are also committed to the delivery of this important project as it will clearly benefit local communities by:
+The scheme was promoted by London Underground in partnership with Hertfordshire County Council and Network Rail.
+Three Rivers District Council and Watford Borough Council are also committed to the delivery of this important project as it would clearly benefit local communities by:

 - Improving access to public transport for local residents (more than 2,500 households would be within 10 minutes walk of the two new stations)